Hypertension: Secondary Hypertension

 Laboratory testing of specific causes uncovered by the clinical evaluation:

 Renal artery stenosis: there are no particular biochemical tests that are useful for the diagnosis of RAS.
 Some have used the captopril test to assess the likelihood of a favorable BP response to revascularization.
 In this test, plasma renin activity is measured before and 1 hour after a 50 mg oral dose of captopril.
-Patients wiho are likely to respond have a large increase in PRA following captopril, however, this test has poor sensitivity and specificity and, in my view, has little role in clinical practice.
+Patients who are likely to respond have a large increase in PRA following captopril, however, this test has poor sensitivity and specificity and little role in clinical practice.

 Hypertension with hypokalemia.
-The syndrome of hypertension and renal potassium wasting has many possible causes which can represent primary aldosterone excess, secondary aldosteronism, or an aldosterone-like effect produced by another hormone or abnormality.
+The syndrome of HTN and renal potassium wasting has many possible causes which can represent primary aldosterone excess, secondary aldosteronism, or an aldosterone-like effect produced by another hormone or abnormality.

 The first step is to confirm the kidney as the source of potassium wasting, which can be done with measurement of increased urine potassium levels (greater than 20 meq/L) in the setting of hypokalemia.